Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Security Administrator is configuring an Amazon S3 bucket and must meet the following security requirements: Encryption in transit Encryption at rest Logging of all object retrievals in AWS CloudTrail Which of the following meet these security requirements?
 (Choose three.)

-- [x] Specify ג€aws:SecureTransportג€: ג€trueג€ within a condition in the S3 bucket policy.
+- [x] Specify "aws:SecureTransport": "true" within a condition in the S3 bucket policy.
 - [ ] Enable a security group for the S3 bucket that allows port 443, but not port 80.
 - [x] Set up default encryption for the S3 bucket.
 - [ ] Enable Amazon CloudWatch Logs for the AWS account.